 We were also asked to take seven bricks and create a structure.
 It could be anything as long as it used seven bricks.
 This is an interesting exercise that you can use with your children.
 See what they create.
 Let them tell you the stories about the structure and why they built it the way they did.

 “Did you know that LEGO® bricks produced since 1958 are fully compatible with LEGO bricks produced today”

 Asking questions about the story, the building, the reason why something was done and finding fun ways to incorporate maths and other school learning into play is an amazing tool.
 Learning about patterns, counting and just having fun means that your kids will not even realise they are learning.

-With the whole focus on innovation and creativity in the workplace the skills that LEGO DUPLO give you are essential.
+With the whole focus on innovation and creativity in the workplace the skills that LEGO DUPLO gives you are essential.
 It will help children in the workplace.
 If they are creative they have great ideas, solve problems and are innovative.
-There is a leaning now towards STEM subjects and LEGO DUPLO can help with these subjects for younger children, well at least introduce the ideas in a creative, fun and age appropriate way.
+There is a leaning now towards STEM subjects and LEGO DUPLO can help with these subjects for younger children, well at least introduce the ideas in a creative, fun and age-appropriate way.